-The FDA is entitled to give Xtampza a tentative approval before the 30-month stay has expired, which means the product is approved, subject to the expiration of the 30-month period or termination of the stay.
-If we receive a court order that the listed patents are invalid or not infringed, or if we settle the Purdue litigation before the 30-month period expires, the FDA can then provide final approval of Xtampza prior to the expiration of the 30-month period, at which point the product can be marketed.
+The FDA's tentative approval of Xtampza means that the product, with its product labeling, is tentatively approved based upon the information available to the FDA at the time of tentative approval.
+The FDA can grant final approval following the expiration of the 30-month stay period or termination of the stay.
+If we receive a court order that the listed patents are invalid or not infringed, or if we settle the Purdue litigation before the 30-month stay period expires, the FDA could then provide final regulatory approval of Xtampza prior to the expiration of the 30-month period, at which point the product can be marketed.
+We do not believe we infringe Purdue's patents and intend to vigorously defend the suit.
 Our certification letter to Purdue and the other Orange Book-listed patent owners documents why Xtampza does not infringe any of the Orange Book-listed patents for OxyContin OP, or the OxyContin Patents, which fall into three general categories, as follows:

-§ High molecular weight poly(ethylene oxide)/polymer patents: Some of the OxyContin Patents describe a formulation containing a significant amount of high molecular weight poly(ethylene oxide) or polyalkalene oxide, which creates a hard tablet that is difficult to crush.
+- § High molecular weight poly(ethylene oxide)/polymer patents: Some of the OxyContin Patents describe a formulation containing a significant amount of high molecular weight poly(ethylene oxide) or polyalkalene oxide, which creates a hard tablet that is difficult to crush.
 Some of these OxyContin Patents claim specific manufacturing methods and curing conditions that are intended to create hard tablets.
-The formulation described in our NDA for Xtampza does not contain any high molecular weight component and is manufactured under different conditions from those claimed by the OxyContin Patents.

-- § Oxycodone HCl or preferential removal of 14-hydroxycodeinione patents: Some of the OxyContin Patents describe oxycodone compositions, formulations and manufacturing processes that use oxycodone HCl as the active ingredient and thus require preferential removal of the toxic intermediary 14-hydroxycodeinone.
+The formulation described in our NDA for Xtampza does not contain any high molecular weight component and is manufactured under different conditions from those claimed by the OxyContin Patents. - § Oxycodone HCl or preferential removal of 14-hydroxycodeinione patents: Some of the OxyContin Patents describe oxycodone compositions, formulations and manufacturing processes that use oxycodone HCl as the active ingredient and thus require preferential removal of the toxic intermediary 14-hydroxycodeinone.
 The formulation described in our NDA uses an oxycodone base rather than oxycodone HCl, and does not require the preferential removal of 14-hydroxycodeinone. - § Viscosity-increasing patents: Some of the OxyContin Patents describe the addition of viscosity-increasing agents as a method of abuse deterrence.
 The formulation described in our NDA does not contain any viscosity-increasing agent and, unlike OxyContin OP, does not form a gel when placed in an aqueous liquid.

 Our certification letter to Purdue also noted that five of the 11 Orange Book-listed patents for OxyContin OP stand invalidated by the Federal District Court for the Southern District of New York, subject to a pending appeal.
+The oral arguments for the pending appeal in the U.S. Court of Appeals for the Federal Circuit were held on November 3, 2015.